deve-sh/Permit-System/README.md

 And process the data from the form and the payments accordingly.

 * More notes will be added in the future.
+* I am currently working on the pagination in case of large number of applications.
+So until then, if you have an idea for it.
+Do let me know. 😁

 ## Open Source Licenses Used